NVIDIA/hpc-container-maker/RECIPES.md

 - `_as`: Name for the build stage (Docker specific).
 The default value is empty.

-- `_pkgtype': The package type of the underlying Linux distribution.
+- `_distro': The underlying Linux distribution of the base image.
-  Valid values are `deb` and `rpm`.
-By default, the primitive attempts to figure out the package type by inspecting the image identifier, and falls back to `deb` if unable to determine the package type automatically.
+  Valid values are `centos`, `redhat`, `rhel`, and `ubuntu`.
+By default, the primitive attempts to figure out the Linux distribution by inspecting the image identifier, and falls back to `ubuntu` if unable to determine the Linux distribution automatically.

 - `image`: The image identifier to use as the base image.
 The default value is `nvidia/cuda:9.0-devel-ubuntu16.04`